SomervilleCC/interactivesomerville/README.md

 ## Fresh Start ##

-This is a fresh start, intentended to migrate the existing code base in the [`legacy` branch](https://github.com/SomervilleCC/interactivesomerville/tree/legacy) to [Pinax 0.9 fresh-start](https://github.com/pinax/pinax/tree/fresh-start).
+This is a fresh start, intentended to migrate the existing code base for Pinax 0.7 in the [legacy branch](https://github.com/SomervilleCC/interactivesomerville/tree/legacy) to [Pinax 0.9 fresh-start](https://github.com/pinax/pinax/tree/fresh-start).

 A Pinax basic project served as starting point.